nuxeo-sandbox/nuxeo-labs-knowledge-enrichment-connector/README.md

 * `nuxeo.hyland.cic.datacuration.clientSecret`: Your data curation client secret

 Other parameters are used to tune the behavior:
 * As of now, getting the results is asynchronous and we need to poll and check if they are ready.
-The following parameters are used in a loop, where if the service does not return HTTP Code 200, the thread sleeps a certain time then tries again, until a certain number of tries:
+The following parameters are used in a loop, where if the service does not return a "success" HTTP Code, the thread sleeps a certain time then tries again, until a certain number of tries:
-  * `nuxeo.hyland.cic.pullResultsMaxTries`, an intergern max number of tries.
+  * `nuxeo.hyland.cic.pullResultsMaxTries`, an interger max number of tries.
 Default value is `10`.
   * `nuxeo.hyland.cic.pullResultsSleepInterval`: an integer, the sleep value in milliseconds.
 Default value is 3000

   So, with these default values, the code will try maximum 10 times and it will take about 30s max.

 At startup, if some parameters are missing, the plugin logs a WARN.
-For example, if you do not provide data curation clientId:
+For example, if you do not provide a Data Curation clientId:

 ```
 WARN  [main] [org.nuxeo.labs.hyland.knowledge.enrichment.service.HylandKEServiceImpl] No CIC Data Curation ClientId provided (nuxeo.hyland.cic.datacuration.clientId), calls to the service will fail.